- 188.8.131.52 Adapting an Existing MySQL Schema for the InnoDB memcached Plugin

 - 184.108.40.206 Adapting a memcached Application for the InnoDB memcached Plugin

 - 18.104.22.168 Controlling Transactional Behavior of the InnoDB memcached Plugin

 - 22.214.171.124 Adapting DML Statements to memcached Operations

 - 126.96.36.199 Performing DML and DDL Statements on the Underlying InnoDB Table

 involves some degree of rewriting or adapting existing code that

-Instead of many memcached servers running on low-powered machines, you have the same number of memcached servers as MySQL servers, running on relatively high-powered machines with substantial disk storage and memory.
-You might reuse some existing code that works with the memcached API, but some adaptation is likely needed due to the different server configuration.
+daemon_memcachedplugin, instead of many traditional memcached servers running on low-powered machines, you will have the same number of memcached servers as MySQL servers, running on relatively high-powered machines with substantial disk storage and memory.
+You might reuse some existing code that works with the memcached API, but adaptation is likely required due to the different server configuration.

-The following sections explore these aspects in more detail.
+The following sections explore these points in more detail.